A-Ahmed100216/Engineering_74_business_week/day2.md

 * Stay level headed and treat people with respect
 * Don't take things to heart, remember it is not personal.
 * Identifying bias and taking active measures to prevent it:
-..* Many types of bias exist.
-These include anchoring ( relying heavily on the first piece of information), Authority bias, confirmation bias and the bandowagon efect.
+  * Many types of bias exist.
+These include anchoring (relying heavily on the first piece of information), Authority bias, confirmation bias and the bandowagon efect.
 Many more exists but it is important to undertsand how we tackle this.
 ### Tackling bias
 * Reactance - Telling people they can say no often leads them to saying yes.
 * Reciprocity - Be giving.
 Give first and others will feel obliged to return the favour.